Pelosi suggests a Trump 'intervention' is needed amid war of words | CBC News

 Pelosi suggests a Trump 'intervention' is needed amid war of words

-Democratic House Speaker argued again, however, it is not time for formal impeachment hearings
+Democratic House Speaker still says now is not time for formal impeachment hearings

-U.S. House Speaker Nancy Pelosi said on Thursday that U.S. President Donald Trump threw a temper tantrum at a meeting with Democratic congressional leaders a day earlier and she wished his family or staff would conduct "an intervention" with him for the good of the country.
+U.S. House of Representatives Speaker Nancy Pelosi said Thursday she wishes President Donald Trump's family or staff would conduct an "intervention" with him for the good of the United States after he threw what she called a temper tantrum at a meeting with Democratic congressional leaders a day earlier.

-In a second consecutive day of tough words about Trump by the Democratic Speaker of the House of Representatives, Pelosi accused Trump of obstruction of justice, which she said is an impeachable offence.
+Trump fired back, questioning Pelosi's mental state by saying she has "lost it" while calling himself an "extremely stable genius."

+As the acrid fight intensified between the Republican president and the Democrats who control the House amid talk of impeaching Trump, work on a two-year federal budget deal has ground to a near standstill as the task of basic governing in Washington has become increasingly complicated.

 Her remarks rankled Trump and prompted him to walk out of the infrastructure meeting after just three minutes, possibly sinking the legislation's prospects.